Juliana Urtubey

 Juliana Urtubey is an American educator in Las Vegas, Nevada.
 In 2021, Urtubey received the National Teacher of the Year as the first educator from Nevada and the first Latino recipient since 2005.

 Biography

 Urtubey received a Bachelor of Arts in Bilingual Elementary Education and a Master’s degree in special bilingual education from the University of Arizona.
 Urtubey also serves as a National Board for Professional Teaching Standards Teacher Fellow, a Neva.
-Urtubey is currewntly a special education teacher to elementary school students in Las Vegas, Nevada.
+Urtubey is currently a special education teacher to elementary school students in Las Vegas, Nevada.
 In 2021, she received the National Teacher of the Year.
 In 2022, President Joe Biden also appointed Urtubey to the President's Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics.